whoisYeshua/webpack-simple-boilerplate/README.md

       '@babel/preset-env',
       {
         useBuiltIns: 'usage',
-        corejs: '3.23', // The version string can be any supported core-js versions },
+        corejs: { version: '3.30', proposals: true }, // The version string can be any supported core-js versions },
     ],
   ]